Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 ![](../../images/module_01/lab_05_idct/hwRunCuUtilOpt.PNG)

-\
-\
-NOTE: If the compute unit utilization in this case was still less than 50% and we have also found out that performance bottleneck is not compute unit but something else like  memory bandwidth or some other block working in pipeline with it, we could have increased the II by 2x to 4 which may have allowed us to save resources on FPGA.

 ### Summary

 In this lab, you learned:
 * How to critically look at application timeline and profile summary
 * Identify potential for performance improvements from application timeline
-* Identify task that can overlap to create a software pipeline
+* Identify tasks that can overlap to create a software pipeline
 * Optimize host code to enable software pipelining for performance improvements

 ---------------------------------------